 Silky is a registered Marsh Tacky and is Grulla in color.
-Silky is branded by the The Carolina Marsh Tacky Organization, and is Carolina Heritage Horse.
-She has a fabulous mane and tail, and her legs have markings similar to those of a zebra.
-Getting the opportunity to meet and learn more about her breed’s history is a great opportunity for equestrians and historians alike.
+The Carolina Marsh Tacky Organization brands Silky and is a Carolina Heritage Horse.
+She has a fabulous mane and tail, and her legs have markings similar to a zebra.
+Getting the opportunity to meet and learn more about her breed’s history is an excellent opportunity for equestrians and historians alike.

 Dewey is a Quarter Horse bay in coloring.
-He has a dressage background and showed under the name Dewey’s Zanza Bee Royal.
-He enjoys both the beach and trail.
-With his ombre mane and highlights you can tell is an island native.
+He has a dressage background and is shown under the name Dewey’s Zanza Bee Royal.
+He enjoys both the beach and the trail.
+With his ombre mane and highlights, you can tell he is an island native.

 Lady is a Chestnut Quarter Horse with a striking white blaze and tiny white dots on her back.
-Prior to joining our herd she worked as an English lesson horse.
+Before joining our herd, she worked as an English lesson horse.

 Ellie is a bay Oldenburg and the tallest horse in our herd.
 She is a trained dressage horse with many show miles under her belt.
-With her long stride and gentle disposition she is a joy on our beach walks and trails.
+Her long stride and gentle disposition make her a joy on our beach walks and trails.

 Baby is a Quarter Horse.
 She is Buckskin in color with a white star on her forehead.
 Baby is an island girl growing up right here on Bohicket Creek.
 She is a natural on our beach and trail.

 Cricket is a chestnut Welsh pony.
-Crickets joined our pony program after a successful career in the hunter show ring.
+Cricket joined our pony program after a successful career in the hunter show ring.